lxriscute0501/SUSTech-Notes-of-CS/README.md

 | [CS208 ADA ](./CS208%20Algorithm%20Design%20and%20Analysis%20) | Updating... | Updating... | Updating... | Updating... | Updating... | ❌ |
 | [CS307 Database ](./CS307%20Principles%20of%20Database%20Systems%20) | ✅ | ✅ | ✅ | | | ✅ |

+>[!warning]
->⚠️: The lab practices and assignments may very similar, even same, in nearby years, but please **DO NOT** copy the code directly, especially submit the code on OJ!
+> The lab practices and assignments may very similar, even same, in nearby years, but please **DO NOT** copy the code directly, especially submit the code on OJ!
 Hope you can do it by yourself and get "AC"!

 ## Conclusion